Burundi police teargas protesters opposing presidential third term

 The president's backers argue that his first term should not count since he was picked by lawmakers rather than voted in.

+Last year, mass protests in the West African state of Burkina Faso drove out longtime president Blaise Compaore when he sought to revise the constitution to seek another term.

 There have been growing regional and international calls for Nkurunziza to steer Burundi clear of a crisis.
-In Washington, the State Department said on Friday the United States was "deeply concerned" about the crisis and would "take steps, including, where appropriate, by denying U.S. visas to individuals who order, plan, or participate in acts of violence."
+The United States has urged African leaders to respect constitutional limits.

-Chauvineau Mugwingizo, a spokesman for the five opposition groups that called the protest, said: "The police used brutality to disperse peaceful protesters, but this will not discourage us.
-We will continue the struggle."
+"The police used brutality to disperse peaceful protesters, but this will not discourage us.
+We will continue the struggle," said Chauvineau Mugwingizo, a spokesman for the five opposition groups that called the protest.

 Presidential spokesman Gervais Abayeho said the protests had no justification when the ruling party had not announced its candidate, which would happen this month at a party congress: